c0xc/fedora-release-upgrade-gui/README.md

 In most cases, it should be possible to execute the script file (e.g., in a file manager like Caja) without first opening a terminal window.

+In Caja, open the file "Properties" dialog, go to the "Permissions" tab and check "Allow executing file as program".

 It'll first try to get root access, which is required to initiate the upgrade process.
 This is why it first asks for a password.
 Don't worry, it'll ask you if you actually want to upgrade to the next release